South Dakota Pest Control

 Animal and Pest Control - Interesting Facts

-If a prairie dog population isn't dealt with fast, you can be faced with numbers that are almost hopeless to ever regulate.
-These animals take up residence in communities that are commonly called "towns".
-Prairie dog communities can spread over thousands of miles and can consist of millions of prairie dogs.
+If a prairie dog population is not managed fast, you may be bombarded with numbers that are almost hopeless to ever control.
+Prairie dogs live in communities that are typically referred to as "towns".
+Prairie dog towns can spread over thousands of miles and can consist of literally millions of animals.